Valaa-Technologies/valaa-vault/README.md

-- An `event sourcing` pub-sub hub and event log provider; to be able authorize (or reject) incoming commands into events and then publish these to clients who are subscribed to the relevant `partitions`, as well as provide full event logs when requested
+- An `event sourcing` pub-sub hub and event log provider; to be able authorize (or reject) incoming commands into events and then publish these to clients who are subscribed to the relevant `chronicles`, as well as provide full event logs when requested
 - An immutable binary hosting provider: to receive bvob content which is referred to by above events and then later deliver the content to